m7a/bo-maxbupst/READMEx.md

 specified in the tree.
 The concatenation of all decrypted plaintext chunks then forms the contents of the index and data respectively.

-Graphically, this scheme can be drawn as follows with HKP serving as a short notation for _Hash Key Part_:
+Graphically, this scheme can be drawn as follows with HKP1 and HKP2 serving as a shorthand notation for _Key Part 1_ and _Key Part 2_ of the Hash Key:

 	Chunk                                    Key
 	+-------+----------------------+----+    +----+-----+------+------+